A framework for diffuseness evaluation using a tight-frame microphone array configuration: Introduction

 In the 2000s, diffuseness quantification in time and space advanced rapidly.
-The First Order Ambisonics (FOA) based intensity-energy ratio (I/E) method by Merimaa and Pulkki~\cite{Merimaa2005,Pulkki2006} characterized and reproduced sound fields by their diffuseness.
-Acoustic intensity was obtained from impulse responses, allowing estimation of diffuseness and major reflection directions, later reproduced using Vector Base Amplitude Panning (VBAP)~\cite{Pulkki1997} in Spatial Impulse Response Rendering (SIRR).
-The method was extended to continuous signals as Directional Audio Coding (DirAC)~\cite{Pulkki2007,Vilkamo2009}, maintaining the same intensity-diffuseness principle.
-Since then, the method has evolved to estimate prominent reflections from the generalized cross-correlation of signals acquired with multiple microphones, named Spatial Decomposition Method, (SDM)~\cite{Tervo2013}, and more recently, applications in the ultrasonic domain~\cite{Pulkki2021} have also been reported.
+The First Order Ambisonics (FOA) based intensity-energy ratio (I/E) method by Merimaa and Pulkki~\cite{Merimaa2005,Pulkki2006} characterized sound fields through the relationship between acoustic intensity and energy density.
+Acoustic intensity was obtained from impulse responses, allowing the estimation of diffuseness and major reflection directions, later reproduced using Vector Base Amplitude Panning (VBAP)\cite{Pulkki1997} in Spatial Impulse Response Rendering (SIRR).
+The same principle was extended to continuous signals in Directional Audio Coding (DirAC)\cite{Pulkki2007,Vilkamo2009}.

+In parallel, diffuseness measures based directly on the statistical properties of acoustic intensity vectors were proposed.
+In particular, Ahonen and later Del Galdo et al. introduced indicators derived from the coefficient of variation of the intensity magnitude, relating diffuseness to the ratio between the norm of the mean intensity vector and the expected instantaneous intensity~\cite{Ahonen2009,DelGaldo2012}.

 Diffuseness estimation then became closely linked with spherical microphone arrays and spherical-harmonic analysis~\cite{Rafaely2015}.
 Epain and Jin~\cite{Epain2016} made a significant contribution with the covariance matrix eigenvalue diffuseness estimation, abbreviated as COMEDIE, method, which interprets diffuseness as a function of the eigenvalue distribution of spherical-harmonic signal covariance.
 In addition, they formulated a set of benchmark scenarios—such as single plane-wave, mixed diffuse-plus-direct, and interference fields—that have since served as reference frameworks for validating diffuseness estimators.